Astrophysics with H.E.S.S.

 -- Binary stars

 Binary systems of stars, where one object accretes matter from the other, may serve as smaller-scale models for active galactic nuclei with the accretion disk surrounding the central massive black hole.
 In binary systems, the accreting objects could either be a neutron star, or a black hole of few solar masses.
 Galactic binary systems share many of their characteristics with their big brothers, and are expected to emit high-energy gamma rays, their lower luminosity being compensated by the much smaller distance from the Earth.
-H.E.S.S. has detected variable emission from the binaries PSR B1259-63 and LS 5039, and has discovered the new gamma ray binary HESS J0632+057.
+H.E.S.S. has detected variable emission from the binaries PSR B1259-63 and LS 5039, and has discovered the new gamma ray binary HESS J0632+057.-- Giant molecular clouds

 -- Star clusters